Jesse-Kistow/soap-website/README.md

 [# soap-website](https://lydiasluxurysoapbars.github.io/lydiasluxurysoapbar/WebDesignAssignment2025/index.html)
-NOT SURE WHY THE LINK DOES NOT WORK BUT THIS IS THE CORRECT LINK
+ABOVE IS THE LINK FOR THE RESPECTIVE WEBSITE